A Summer's Tale: Filming

-The film was shot on location in the seaside towns of Dinard, Saint Malo and Saint Lunaire, early in the summer of 1995 to avoid the tourists.
+The film was shot on location in the seaside towns of Dinard, Saint-Malo, and Saint-Lunaire, early in the summer of 1995 to avoid the tourists.
 Melvil Poupaud recalled Rohmer shooting long single takes, not wanting actors to rehearse too much so that their lines would stay fresh.
-The tourists that were present mostly ignored the presence of the small film crew.
+The tourists mostly ignored the film crew, which was so small that Poupaud likened it to "a small family making a summer vacation movie".

-Rohmer gave permission for the film's production manager Françoise Etchegaray to film the making of A Summer's Tale.
+Rohmer gave permission for the film's production manager, Françoise Etchegaray, to film the making of A Summer's Tale.
 This is the only time the shooting of a Rohmer film was itself recorded.
-Jean-André Fieschi was given the footage for editing after a chance meeting with Etchegaray in late 1995, but the completed 90 minute documentary lay forgotten for ten years.
-Named La Fabrique du Conte d’été ("The making of A Summer's Tale"), Rohmer agreed to release it in 2006.
-It has been included in several French and English DVD releases of the film.
+Jean-André Fieschi was given the footage for editing after a chance meeting with Etchegaray in late 1995, but the completed documentary, La Fabrique du Conte d’été ("The making of A Summer's Tale"), lay forgotten for ten years.
+Rohmer agreed to release it in 2006.
+It was included in several DVD releases of the film.

 Music

-As is typical for Rohmer, there is no extradiegetic music in the film, except for the final scene.
-The sea-shanty "Corsair's Daughter" which Gaspard writes during the course of the film was written by Rohmer, who credited himself under the pseudonym "Sébastien Erms", as he had done for music he had composed for his previous films.
+As is typical for Rohmer, the film has no non-diegetic music, except in the final scene.
+The sea shanty "Corsair's Daughter", which Gaspard writes during the course of the film, was written by Rohmer, who credited himself under the pseudonym "Sébastien Erms", as he did for music he wrote for his previous films.